ahlbet/dylanstratton-2020/src/components/songs-table/README.md

 - **Screen reader** friendly with proper ARIA labels
 - **High contrast** design for better visibility
 - **Focus indicators** for interactive elements

+## Post Links

+When a song object includes a `postSlug` field, the post title in the "Post" column becomes a clickable link that navigates to the corresponding blog post.
+If no `postSlug` is provided, the post title is displayed as plain text.

+The links are styled with:
+- **Brand color** (#DE3163) for consistency
+- **Hover effects** with white text and underline
+- **Focus indicators** for accessibility
+- **Smooth transitions** for better UX